gomorpheus/morpheus-apidoc/source/includes/_accounts.md

-subdomain |  | Sets the custom login url or login prefix for logging into a sub-tenant user. role      |  | A nested id of the default base role for the account active |  | Set to false to deactvate the account
+subdomain |  | Sets the custom login url or login prefix for logging into a sub-tenant user. role      |  | A nested id of the default base role for the account active |  | Set to false to deactvate the account currency |  | Currency ISO Code to be used for the account customerNumber |  | Customer Number, an optional field that can be used for billing and accounting. accountNumber |  | Account Number, an optional field that can be used for billing and accounting. accountName |  | Account Name, an optional field that can be used for billing and accounting.

 ## Delete a Tenant